Little Bear's Adventure's

 I can sit on a flat round post and feel secure as I gaze upwards.

-I talk about adventures.
+I like to brag a little bit, about my adventures.
 But I have to admit, I'm afraid of heights.
 I'm still recovering from being near the edge of the Grand Canyon.
 Give me a solid surface and no wind!

-A very good reason for sitting there!
-It was evening when I first arrived.
-I tucked myself safely into a corner.
+I have very good reason for sitting in the shadow!
+I tucked myself safely into that shadowy corner, because there was less wind.
 You have no idea how strong the wind was!

 But I'd so much rather hug the rock, than fall over the edge!

-The warm sun gave me a little courage... and the winds had died down.
+The warm sun gave me a little courage and then the winds had died down.

 Still in Texas!